-Since June, 2018, trans fats have been banned by the FDA (Food and Drug Administration) as an ingredient in any new product, packaged, or made fresh in a restaurant.
+Since June 2018, trans fats have been banned by the FDA (Food and Drug Administration) as an ingredient in any new product, packaged, or made fresh in a restaurant.
 As long as a product contains less than 0.5% of trans fat, it can be labeled as zero trans fat in the United States.
-The World Health Organization wants global elimination of artificial trans fats by 2023.
+The World Health Organization wants the global elimination of artificial trans fats by 2023.

 4. Eat Monounsaturated And Polyunsaturated Fats